phreeza/manuscript_axon_potentials/doc/manuscript.md

 of fibers decreases, so does the amplitude of the MUA.

-We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP, i.e. LFP and MUA.The particular branching and terminating structure of the axon bundle may give rise to a dipolar field potential.
+We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP, i.e. LFP and MUA.
+The particular branching and terminating structure of the axon bundle may thus give rise to a dipolar LFP.

 Effects of bifurcations and terminations on distance scaling behaviour of EFPs
 --------